torvalds/linux/Documentation/media/kapi/v4l2-subdev.rst

 The recommended method of adding :c:type:`v4l2_subdev` support to an I2C driver is to embed the :c:type:`v4l2_subdev` struct into the state struct that is created for each I2C device instance.
-Very simple devices have no state struct and in that case you can just create a :c:type:`v4l2_subdev` directly.
+Very simple devices have yes state struct and in that case you can just create a :c:type:`v4l2_subdev` directly.

 A typical state struct would look like this (where 'chipname' is replaced by